TMC Automates OSHA Compliance Audits with Mi-Platform

 July 6, 2017 (ATLANTA, GA) — The Organization for Safety, Asepsis and Prevention (OSAP), a community of clinicians, educators, consultants, researchers and industry representatives who advocate for safe and infection-free delivery of oral healthcare, has announced the members of the 2017-2018 OSAP Board of Directors and the 2017-2018 OSAP Foundation Board of Directors.
-The […]
+The new […]

 Bloodborne Pathogen Exposures in Healthcare